MaibornWolff/codecharta/analysis/filter/MergeFilter/README.md

 Given the specified json files with visualisation data, that has the same API version and the same project name.

+When invoked with `-h` MergeFilter prints its usage:

+   Options:
+        -h
+        -s, --strategy STRATEGY

  ### Example

  > `ccsh merge ..\..\src\test\resources\SourceMonitorImporter.json ..\..\src\test\resources\SourceMonitorImporter2.json > test.json`